 Given an external estimator that assigns weights to features (e.g., the

-coefficients of a linear model), the goal of recursive feature elimination (
+coefficients of a linear model), recursive feature elimination (

 is to select features by recursively considering smaller and smaller sets of